-Who doesn’t want to last longer in bed?
+Who doesn’t want to have the ultimate sexual stamina and last longer in bed?
 Most men have issues in at least one of the areas below.
 Focus on the one(s) you feel is most important to you (e.g.: relaxation, masturbation habits, etc.).

 Read on to learn everything you need to know about increasing your sexual stamina.
 How do I last longer in bed?
 What can I do to make sex last as long as I want?
 What products or exercises will really increase my sexual stamina?

 - Sexual Stamina isn’t a Number – There is no magic number of minutes you should last in bed.
 Even research gives conflicting averages for sexual stamina.
 Instead, your focus should be on lasting as long as you and your partner want, whether that’s 3 minutes or 3 hours.

 - Stress Negatively Affects Stamina – Stress and anxiety are prominent factors in reduced sexual stamina.
 Relax!
 Be confident in your abilities!

 - Masturbation can be Good or Bad – If you want to last longer at sex, correct masturbation habits can help.
 Incorrect masturbation habits, however, can harm your ability to have sex for as long as you want.
 Check out these articles about the benefits and negatives about masturbation: Masturbation and Sex and 5 Reasons Why Masturbation is Good for You and 5 Things You Probably Didn’t Know About Masturbation.

 Why Do I Want to Last Longer in Bed?